Lexus RX L 450h (2018-2022) MPG & CO2 emissions

 Lexus RX L 450h MPG & CO2 emissions

-Claimed fuel economy is 47.9mpg when riding on 18-inch wheels, dropping to 41.7mpg for 20-inch alloy wheels.
-This makes it slightly worse than the standard RX 450h model, although this is a small price to pay for having the benefit of two additional seats.
+Claimed fuel economy is for the Lexus RX L is 34mpg; slightly less than the 35mpg achieved by the standard, five-seat RX.
+All things considered, this is a small price to pay for having the benefit of two additional seats.

-Based on the claimed fuel economy figures and the RX L’s 65-litre fuel tank, a range of between 600 and 700 miles is possible but you’d need to drive with care to achieve this.
+Based on the claimed fuel-economy figures and the RX L’s 65-litre fuel tank, a range of between 600 and 700 miles is possible but you’d need to drive with care to achieve this.
 Regular use of the ‘EV mode’ will add a few extra miles to the tank.

 - 1VerdictThe Lexus RX L 450h adds an extra two seats and a larger boot, making the SUV even more appealing for large families

 - 2MPG & CO2 emissions - currently readingThe Lexus RX L 450h offers similar fuel economy to many of its plug-in hybrid rivals in real-world conditions